 In case of emergency, and by means of a special key, it is to be possible to open locked doors.

 Cap.
 4 - CONSTRUCTION CHARACTERISTICS OF THE INSTALLATION FOR LIFTS

-4.4.3 Extreme position of car, well top and bottom clearances
+4.4.3 Headroom and pit Extreme position of car, well top and bottom clearances